 Do you have questions about termite infestations, treatment, and control?
-The termite control experts at Pest Arrest are here to answer your most frequently asked questions!
+The termite control experts at Pest Arrest in Spring are here to answer your most frequently asked questions!

 Why Should I Worry About Termites?

-Aside from causing billions of dollars in damage each year, termite infestations are concerning because they can damage your home, including any wood surfaces, paper, books, insulation, and even swimming pool liners and filtration systems.
+Termite infestations are concerning because they can damage your home, including any wood surfaces, paper, books, insulation, and even swimming pool liners and filtration systems.
+In fact, termites cause billions of dollars in damage each year in the United States.
 They can also injure and/or kill living trees and shrubs.
-Additionally, termite infestations can be problematic if you’re trying to sell your home, and may be emotionally trying.
-If you’re in need of professional termite protection, contact Pest Arrest today!
+Additionally, termite infestations can be problematic if you’re trying to sell your home.
+If you’re in need of professional termite protection, then contact Pest Arrest today!

 Why are Infestations Often Discovered in March, April, and May?